The Devil and God Are Raging Inside Me: Lyrical content

-Fifth song on the album "Limousine" is about the death of seven-year-old Katie Flynn from the band's hometown of Long Island.
-Travelling home with her family after a wedding, their limousine was hit by drunk driver Martin Heidgen, a few miles from where Lacey was living at the time, leading to the decapitation of the young Flynn, whose severed head fell into her mother's arms.
+The fifth song on the album, "Limousine (MS Rebridge)", is about the death of 7-year-old Katie Flynn from the band's hometown of Long Island that happened on July 2, 2005.
+Travelling home with her family after a wedding, their limousine was hit by drunk driver Martin Heidgen, a few miles from where Lacey was living at the time, leading to the tragic decapitation of the young Flynn, whose severed head fell into her mother's arms.
 In the track, Lacey tells the story from various perspectives, including that of Flynn's mother, Heidgen and Flynn herself.
 Lacey has commented that the story particularly resonated with him as he knew people who drove drunk the week the accident took place.
 Producer Mike Sapone had the idea to include samples of explosions in the track, hence the subtitle "MS Rebridge", with MS being Sapone's initials.
 At seven minutes and forty-two seconds, it remained Brand New's longest song until 2017's "Batter Up," which is eight minutes and twenty-eight seconds long.
 The track's bridge repeats itself seven times as Lacey counts up, one for each year of Flynn's life.
 "Limousine" is often cited as Brand New's greatest song.

 Writing for Louder Sound, Mischa Pearlman believed the title and lyrics of "Luca" reference the fictional character Luca Brasi of the 1972 American crime film The Godfather.
 "The Archers' Bows Have Broken" is described as being about people who use religion for self-serving purposes instead of the intentions of the prophets, including in politics.
 Its aural traits include "the sound of nihilism and religion converging, and the world burning down as a result."